Pathologic Findings in Small Cell Bladder Carcinoma Overview of Small Cell Bladder Cancer Pathology

 Overview of Small Cell Bladder Cancer Pathology

-For more information, see Bladder Cancer, as well as Pathologic Findings in Squamous Cell Bladder Carcinoma and Cystoscopy.
+For more information, see Bladder Cancer, as well as Pathologic Findings in Squamous Cell Bladder Carcinoma and Cystoscopy in Bladder Cancer.

 Small cell carcinoma of the urinary bladder usually has a polypoid or nodular appearance and often has an ulcerated surface.
-Pathology gross examination reveals a solid tumor mass that originates from the mucosa and often penetrates deeply into the bladder wall.
+Gross examination reveals a solid tumor mass that originates from the mucosa and often penetrates deeply into the bladder wall.

-In 68% of small cell carcinoma of the urinary bladder cases, they are mixed with classic urothelial carcinomas or adenocarcinomas of the bladder.[2]
-The histologic features of small cell carcinoma are the same as those in other organs.
+Sixty-eight percent of small cell carcinoma of the urinary bladder cases are mixed with classic urothelial carcinomas or adenocarcinomas of the bladder.
+[9] The histologic features of small cell carcinoma are the same as those in other organs.
 The tumor is made of sheets and nests of loosely cohesive, small, round or oval cells with very scant cytoplasm (see the image below).

 Small cell carcinoma of the bladder.
 The tumor is Small cell carcinoma of the bladder.
 The tumor is made of sheets and nests of loosely cohesive, small, round or oval cells with very scant cytoplasm.